eliranmal/npm-runner/README.md

 ### `init([globalOptions])`

-initializes an npm-runner implementation and returns a runner function to call with npm commands.

 _**`globalOptions` [`{Options}`][3]** (optional) global options that
 will be applied by default on every invocation of the runner._
 _**Returns:** `{Function}` a [`run()`][1] function that is bound to the passed options._

+initializes an npm-runner implementation and returns a runner function to call with npm commands.

 ### `run(command, [localOptions], callback)`

-invokes an npm command. available only after initialization.

 _**`command` `{String}`** an npm command to run, e.g. `install -D`._
 _**`localOptions` [`{Options}`][3]** (optional) local options that